Video Shows Tanker Truck Speeding Through Protesters On Minneapolis I-35W Bridge After Road Was Closed

 Video from Minneapolis showed a large tanker truck speeding through a crowd of protesters who had gathered on the I-35W bridge after the expressway had been closed to traffic, sending people running for safety.

 The incident was captured on live news broadcasts of the growing protest in the Minnesota Twin Cities after the death of George Floyd in police custody on Monday.
-On Sunday evening, thousands gathered for a march on the bridge that crosses through the city, calling for justice for Floyd’s death and for no bail for those who had been arrested through the first several days of protests.
+On Sunday evening, thousands gathered for a march on the bridge that crosses through the Mississippi River, calling for justice for Floyd’s death and for no bail for those who had been arrested through the first several days of protests.

 As Twin Cities reporter Mary McGuire reported on Twitter, the bridge and I-35W had been closed for hours before the incident.
 It is not clear how the truck may have made it beyond barriers to keep traffic off the expressway.